Denvernoell/Blog-Posts/ckzqfmd5z030u0xs1dax369aa.md

-## Visualizing California Water Quality
+## Visualizing California Water Quality With Python

 # Source Data
 [California Open Data Portal](https://data.ca.gov/) provides water quality data available [here](https://data.ca.gov/dataset/water-quality-data).
 This contains data ranging from 1968 to 2022 and has results for parameters such as dissolved oxygen and chemical levels.
 In this example, I will be looking at the Dissolved Oxygen Levels in California.